Your Questions About Teenage Skin Care Spots

 1) Castor OIl.
 Castor oil is a natural antiseptic (bacterial/microbial killer)

 2) Carrier Oil.
 These hydrate the skin, while dissolving and “grabbing hold” of the dirt/oil and carrying it to the skin’s surface, as well as delivering the oil into the pores to moisturize the skin.
-There are several carrier oils, each excellent for a certain skin type.
-For example, Extra Virgin Olive Oil is excellent for dry skin, grapeseed/hazelnut oil are excellent for oily to combination skin.
+There are several carrier oils, each good for a certain skin type.
+For example, Extra Virgin Olive Oil is good for dry skin, grapeseed/hazelnut oil are good for oily to combination skin.
 Among others that can be used are jojoba oil, coconut oil, almond oil, and hemp seed oil.
 There are several others that can be researched online so you can find the best fit for your skin type.

 — Get in the shower and let the steam hit your face (to loosen up the dirt/oil in your pores) or get a hot towel, ring it out, and place on face in 1 min increments as often as you like.